schluppeck/matlab-2019/README.md

 # matlab-2019

-a list of some worked solutions to the problem sets in the matlab 2019 course
+A selection of worked solutions to the problem sets in the matlab 2019 course (https://schluppeck.github.com/matlab).

 ## visual stimulus coding (day 3)